HenrikSamuelsson/reading-introduction-to-computer-organization-arm-ed/README.md

 The book teaches low-level details about how computers work.

-It is assumed that the reader knows how to program in a high-level language, and the book will focus on underlying low-level *assembly language*, that translates directly to machine instructions.
+Knowledge in a high-level programming language is assumed, the book focuses on underlying low-level *assembly language*, that translates directly to machine instructions.

-Writing in assembly is harder than writing in a high level program, the main high-level programming language used in the book is C.
+Writing in assembly is harder than writing in a high level programming language such as C, which is also used in the book.

+### About the Book

+Will learn by going hands-on with inexpensive easy to find hardware.

+#### The Programming in the Book

+Content is based on the ARM AArch64 architecture.

+Platform used is the 64-bit Raspberry Pi OS running on Raspberry Pi 3 and Raspberry Pi5.

+Will mostly use C and some C++, as high-level programming language.

+C standard library is used to be able to have the applications use screen and keyboard.

+#### Why Read This Book?

+Book gives low-level knowledge which is good for:

+- Helping us write better programs in a high-level programming language
+- Doing systems programming such as operating systems and compilers
+- Embedded systems development
+- Having an easier time reading ARM manuals